phentnil/employee-scheduling-system/README.md

 [![Home Page](images/Wireframe-HomePage.jpg "Home Page")](images/Wireframe-HomePage.jpg)

-The home page will provide an introduction of the service and how to get started.
+The home page will present an introduction of the service and instructions for team managers to set up their team.

 ### Login Page